 - You are a parent who has recently adopted

-- You recently agreed to take custody of a friend or relative’s child (kinship carers)
+- You recently agreed to take custody of a friend or relative’s child (kinship carer)

 - Your child has been affected by the recent death of a relative or someone at home

-- Your child has been a victim or witness to domestic violence or abuse
+- Your child has been the victim or witness to domestic violence or abuse

 What happens if I leave my job or have a reduction in hours or earnings?

-If you are the carer of a disabled person (including a child over 3 or 5), you may also be able to leave your job and claim/continue to claim benefits without being sanctioned.
+If you are the carer of a disabled person (including a child over 3 or 5), you may also be able to leave your job and claim or continue to claim benefits without being sanctioned.
 This will depend on whether the disabled person claims disability benefits and how many hours you have to spend caring for them.